 Disclaimer: I must establish something about my Kinect reviews.
 I bought these games with my money.
 I played a fair amount of these titles at E3, so I knew which ones would appeal to me.
 I wouldn’t knowingly spend $50 on a crappy game.
 Does this mean all the Kinect launch games are awesome?
 Well, no. Even those I bought aren’t exactly system sellers.
 Still, as the days go along, we hope to evaluate as many of the releases as possible.

 Your Shape: Fitness Evolved impressed me the most at E3.
 I was amazed by how the game perfectly recreated everything of my movements.
 Even the folds in my jeans were recognized.
 Also, since I can’t watch my diet to save my life, I try to visit a gym a few times per week to keep in shape.
 This game offers a decent alternative when you don’t have time to pump iron.
+But I plan on hiring a Dallas personal trainer to help me when I have extra time.

 You won’t encounter any truer 1:1 in a game.
 Motion gamers, you have to experience this to believe it!
 Anything your arms, legs and body do is represented flawlessly on screen.
 You can even present an object to the camera and watch it be recreated in 3D instantly in front of your eyes.
 It’s not 100% perfect though.
 Say you start running around like a crazy kangaroo; you’ll notice slight delays.
 But those aren’t the kinds of movements you do for training exercise, so everything accomplished is due to your own merits.